MichelleDuda/wangers-pp5/README.md

 ### User Feedback Messages
 - Feedback messages are present throughout the site to confirm to a user that they were successful in signing in, signing out, placing an order, updating an order, updating their profile, etc.

+### Admin CRUD Pages
+- When authenticated as a superuser, access is provided to forms that allow the user to add, edit or delete menu items in the database without having to access the database admin panel.

 ### Future Features
 1. Special Offers & Discounts - A section containing special offers can be used to feature meal deals, game day specials, as well as other coupons and promotions to entice users to order.